 View from above on a film set.
 Photo: Paulina Majda, 2006

 "Body" is a movie installation inspired by Czeslaw Milosz's poem The Body.
 Film was developed as a part of the project Poetry in Images launched by the Pogranicze Foundation based in Sejny.

 “In her latest film, Paulina Majda sees body as a material and means of expression.
 Her skin becomes a screen and canvas which absorbs the images projected on it.
 Defenceless, she accepts them and, at the same time, gives them a new, more personal meaning.
 In this autothematic act Majda explores her own boundaries focusing on the relationship between the artist and her material”

 Direction, animation, adaptation: Paulina Majda

 In Serra da Lousa region, 40 km from the city of Coimbra in Portugal, the small village Cerdeira is hidden.
 All the houses in a village are made of schist stone.
 In 70 - ties last century, village was abandoned by the local community.
 Few years ago it has been carefully reconstructed using the traditional techniques to retain the origin character.
 Formerly abandoned village and stones comming back to life again.

 The effect of Artistic Residency in Cerdeira is a series of art works (mini sculptures, film) based on the schist rock.

-In artistic sense dirty, boring, concrete walls don't exist.
-If we only want they may become canvases, screens or walls in a gallery.
+In the world of art dirty, boring, concrete walls don't exist.
+If we only want they may transform into canvases, screens, billboards or colorful surfaces.
 The walls which don't mean barriers or borderlines but become a creative places where new stories may be created.

 The art project called "I am not a boring Wall" consists of cycle of photographs, short clips and assamblages (approximately 18x12 cm) inspired by Asian culture, nature and food.
 Artworks were displayed on the concrete wall in Sam Rit village in Thailand while staying at the artistic residency in 2015.